Paperwork loses deals.

 DDQ automation uses AI to complete due diligence questionnaires — the security, compliance, and operational questionnaires that vendors must answer during procurement, fundraising, and partnership evaluations.
 It usually takes teams ten to forty hours to finish a single DDQ by hand, as they must look through previous answers, policies, and paperwork proving compliance to respond to many questions.
 Cyberbase AI will fill in DDQ answers automatically by using Context Sphere to catalogue your business’s security guidelines, compliance approvals, prior questionnaire replies, and operational records.
 The AI will find the best source material for each question on a new DDQ and, in moments, create a correct answer which can be checked back to its origin.
 Excel files (.xlsx) and PDFs are among the supported types.
 This means responses that are prepared for an audit can be given in minutes, not days, and can be completely traced to the documents they came from.

-How does Cyberbase AI automate security questionnaire responses?
+How does Cyberbase automate security questionnaire responses?

 Cyberbase AI automates security compliance questionnaire responses by constantly cataloguing your security policies, SOC 2 reports, compliance credentials, and previous questionnaire responses via its Context Sphere layer of knowledge.
 Upon your team getting a new security questionnaire or vendor evaluation, the AI links each query to the most relevant material from all your documents – and so makes correct, audit-suitable answers, with references to the sources.
 Unlike fixed, template-based programs, Cyberbase (security questionnaire software) remains up-to-date as your policies change and checks several sources to confirm uniformity.
 Where a query can’t be answered surely from current documentation, Cyberbase AI shows it as a possible policy deficiency and sends it to your security group for manual checking.
 Answers are given in moments, and Excel and PDF questionnaires are among the formats it supports.